kemenaran/birdsite/README.md

 A browser extension for cross-posting Mastodon toots to Twitter.

+## Features

+- Cross-post a toot to Twitter right from the Mastodon web app.
+- Attached images are also cross-posted.
+- Toots longer than a tweet are truncated, and a link to the original toot is added.

 ## Usage

 1. Install the extension for [Firefox](https://addons.mozilla.org/fr/firefox/addon/birdsite/) or Chrome ;